 Solving Literal Equations

 Most of the equations you've solved so far have had numbers and one variable.
-A literal equation is different—it's an equation with multiple variables, usually representing a formula.
-When you solve a literal equation, you're not finding a numerical answer.
-Instead, you're isolating one specific variable in terms of the others.
+A literal equation is different: it has multiple variables and usually represents a formula.
+When you solve a literal equation, you're not finding a number — you're isolating one specific variable in terms of the others.

 Why does this matter?
 Because formulas are literal equations, and you often need to rearrange them to solve for different variables depending on what information you have.